dzmitev/InnerProduct_MatRac/README.md

 ./a.out

-For Windows users, the ouput file should be a.exe instead.
+For Windows users, the ouput file should be "a.exe" instead of "a.out".

 The function "main" is located in "scheme.cpp", which is run.
 The scheme was tested on a popOS, which is a Ubuntu-based distribution, and works correctly.